raspberrypilearning/getting-started-with-guis/en/step_4.md

 The text widget displays some text on the screen.

 --- task ---
+Start a new file.
 Add `Text` to the list of widgets at the start of your program.

 --- code ---
 ---